wren-lang/wren/doc/site/functions.markdown

 ## Function parameters

 Of course, functions aren't very useful if you can't pass values to them.
-The functions that we've seen so far take no parameters.
+The functions that we've seen so far take no arguments.
 To change that, you can provide a parameter list surrounded by `|` immediately after the opening brace of the body, like so:

     :::dart
     blondie.callMe {|first, last|